 Any decision or regulatory order issued by SWCAA may be appealed to the Board of Directors as provided in SWCAA 400-250 "Appeals" or appealed directly to the Pollution Control Hearings Board as provided in RCW 43.21B and WAC 371-08.
 See our Appeals section for more information.

-While SWCAA permits only those facilities that emit or has the potential to emit pollutants to the atmosphere, you might need other environmental permits for your facility.
-The Permit Handbook might be able to answer your questions for commonly required environmental permits in Washington state.
+While SWCAA permits only those facilities that emit or have the potential to emit pollutants to the atmosphere, you might need other environmental permits for your facility.
+The Environmental Permit might be able to answer your questions for commonly required environmental permits in Washington state.